wanghaichao0611/Python-Crawler/docs/README.md

 most modern web browsers.
 Selenium is also a powerful tool in the field of web crawling, capable of solving most web page anti crawling problems

+## PyMySQL

+A tool for connecting Python to MySQL,if you good at writing Sql.You will soon get started

+## pdfkit wkhtmltox

+You can process some image,pdf or HTML through these two files.You can study the document carefully in other ways

+## bs4 beautifulsoup4

+You can use these two files to process HTML file cleaning and conversion

+## pandas matplotlib seaborn

+Python big data foundation, can also clean and convert data into charts

+## elasticsearch

+A JSON storage, an excellent repository that supports full-text indexing search